albertgertskis/CIS4160-FinalProject/README.md

 all of Reddit in the 3-5 days that I had but only ended up recreating the front page posts and the karma voting system.

 # Message for FullStack Academy
-The main code you should look at consists of these php/js/sql pages: <br />
+The main code you should look at consists of these PHP/JavaScript/MySQL files: <br />
 1. all_posts.php --> The main page <br />
 2. post_voting.js --> How the voting system works (color changes), AJAX calls, etc. <br />
 3. vote_direction.js --> How color of upvotes/downvotes is maintained between pages <br />